My 6-Day Belize Itinerary

 We made it back before the worst of the rain hit (it rained on us every day.
 Bring a poncho.
 And accept that you’ll be getting wet!).
 We ate that night at Ko-ox Han Nah, a Belizean restaurant with Indian influences, reflected by the number of curries on the menu.
 Great place right along the main street.

 We had signed up in advance with Maya Walk for a day trip to Tikal, across the Guatamalan border.
 It’s a pretty lengthy bus ride to get out there, which wasn’t ideal after our 2-hour shuttle ride the day before.
-The tour itself was very well organized.
+The tour itself was very well organized, and I talk more about it here.
 Tikal is massive.
 We walked miles through the jungle seeing the different temples and learning about the rise and fall of the Mayan community in that city.
 If you go, bring comfortable shoes as you’ll be walking a lot!
 I also made sure to get a picture on top of Temple IV, where, fellow nerds, you can look out on the scene that doubled as the rebel base planet in the original Star Wars.

 At lunch, I talked with several of the other people on our town (14 of us in all) who had also done the ATM caves tour.
 It was praised as the best thing they’d done so far, and an absolute must-see.
 While I didn’t regret the decision to go to Tikal, given our short turnaround, I sort of wished we’d seen the ATM caves instead.

 Once back in San Ignacio, Maya Walk sold us tickets for the Belize Express water taxi at a discount ($15 USD vs $28 online).
 Definitely wait to buy in-country.
 The tickets don’t sell out in advance.